opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/modifying_ecs_vcpu_and_memory_specifications/general_operations_for_modifying_specifications.rst

       **Figure 1** Viewing ECS specifications

 #.
-Check the specifications tables in `ECS Types <../../service_overview/instances/ecs_types.html>`__ for the virtualization type.
+Check the specifications tables in :ref:`ECS Types <en-us_topic_0035470096>` for the virtualization type.

 Notes
 -----

 -  If ECS specifications are downgraded, the ECS performance will deteriorate.
 -  Certain ECSs do not support specifications modification currently.
-For details about available ECS types as well as their functions and usage, see "Notes" in `ECS Types <../../service_overview/instances/ecs_types.html>`__.
+For details about available ECS types as well as their functions and usage, see "Notes" in :ref:`ECS Types <en-us_topic_0035470096>`.
 -  When the disk status is **Expanding**, you are not allowed to modify the specifications of the ECS where the disk is attached.
--  Before modifying the specifications of a Windows ECS, modify the SAN policy by following the instructions provided in `Why Does a Disk Attached to a Windows ECS Go Offline? <../../faqs/disk_management/why_does_a_disk_attached_to_a_windows_ecs_go_offline.html>`__ to prevent disks from going offline after the specifications are modified.
+-  Before modifying the specifications of a Windows ECS, modify the SAN policy by following the instructions provided in :ref:`Why Does a Disk Attached to a Windows ECS Go Offline? <en-us_topic_0114225937>` to prevent disks from going offline after the specifications are modified.
 -  Before modifying specifications, make sure that the ECS has been stopped.

 Step 1: Modify Specifications